Michigan State vs. Indiana NCAA Football Odds, Plays and Insights | October 16, 2021

 - Indiana has one win against the spread in five games this year.

-- The Hoosiers have been underdogs by 4.5 points or more one time this season and have not covered the spread once.
+- The Hoosiers have been underdogs by 4.5 points or more one time this year and have not covered the spread once.

-- Indiana has gone over the point total in 60% of its opportunities this year (three times in five games with a set point total).
+- Indiana has gone over the point total in 60% of its opportunities this season (three times over five games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.